Frequently Asked Questions

 WHERE CAN I FIND THE STUDENT CODE OF CONDUCT?

-A paper copy can be obtained in the Office of Judicial & Mediation Services or students can go online to view or print their own copy at www.clarion.edu/judicial.
+A paper copy can be obtained in the Office of Student Conduct & Community Development or students can go online to view or print their own copy at www.clarion.edu/conduct

 The Student Code outlines the standards, expectations and policies regarding student behavior.
-It also lists the rights and procedures related to the judicial process.
-It includes an explanation of the judicial process, options for hearings, hearing procedures, disciplinary sanctions, and appeals.
+It also lists the rights and procedures related to the student conduct process.
+It includes an explanation of the conduct process, options for hearings, hearing procedures, disciplinary sanctions, and appeals.